 - User-item: A user specific matrix is created that contains the data of all products they have purchased and interacted with.

 - Item-item: The item-item matrix contains a mapping of product feature similarities.
 A gaming laptop and gaming mouse have the relationship of being an electronic item, a computing item, a gaming product, and so on.

 - User-user: This matrix contains a mapping of the similarities in user characteristics.
 Two users who purchased the same product and then gave it a rating of 4, for example, are mapped together.

 The item-item collaborative filtering system uses these matrices to filter out relevant products for each user.
 Here's a simple example illustrating how it works:

-- In this example, users Tim, Amy and John are first grouped as similar in a user-user matrix based on the similarity in their past purchases, browsing history, and product rating.
+- In this example, users Cathy, Amy and Rose are first grouped as similar in a user-user matrix based on the similarity in their past purchases, browsing history, and product rating.
 In this case, the similarity is in their interest in the ice cream cone (the only common product all three have purchased).

-- The sundae is then recommended to John because that item (sundae) was mapped to another item (ice cream cone) he has already shown an interest in.
+- The sundae is then recommended to Rose because that item (sundae) was mapped to another item (ice cream cone) he has already shown an interest in.
 Hence, item-item collaborative filtering.